paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 1. Reduce garbage collection by keeping unused nodes in a recycling list.
 2. Ordered lists by providing a comparator.
+3. Manage state with create, deactivate and reactivate.
+4. All four support functions above can be inherited or injected for class or instance.
-3. State management by making it easy to move nodes between lists.
+5. State management by making it easy to move nodes between lists.
-4. Fifo implementation.
+6. Fifo implementation.
-5. Walk the list without creating new or temporary object.
+7. Walk the list without creating new or temporary object.
-6. Debugging support by logging node movements.
+8. Debugging support by logging node movements.

 #### Nodes